JadLevesque/PPMP-Iceberg/explanations.md

 The same is true for [C11](https://port70.net/~nsz/c/c11/n1570.html#5.2.4.1) and [C2x](https://port70.net/~nsz/c/c2x/n2434.pdf#subsubsection.5.2.4.1).
 In [C89](https://port70.net/~nsz/c/c89/c89-draft.html#2.2.4.1) the limits are 1024 simultaneously defined macros and 509 characters in a logical source line.

+For C++ both minimal limits are defined as 65536.

 # function like macros only see parentheses